 Then place the reel foot onto the seat.
 To ensure its stability, you need to tighten the reel seat until it is tight.

 Spool the Reel

 Spooling means putting a line on the reel.
 It’s challenging to execute but is the vital step.
 More significantly, it needs some experience and awareness to spool the reel correctly.
-Firstly you have to open the bail to place the line on the reel.
-Then you have to tie a knot with the line and cut the loose piece of line.
+Firstly, you must open the bail to place the line on the reel.
+Then you have to tie a knot with the line and cut the loose piece.
 After that, close the bail and tighten the line with the reel.

 Then wind the reel handle to take all the excess line off your spare spool onto the reel.
 This sounds easy in writing but can be tedious.

 The next step is to string the rod.
 You should grab the tip of the line and open the bail arm.
 Then consistently place the line through the rod guides.
 Make sure you don’t miss any guides.